treeman/jonashietala/drafts/the_steam_deck_brought_me_back_to_gaming.markdown

 Speaking of nostalgia, of course I need to mention Pokémon.
 I had difficulty deciding what Pokémon game to play---there are a few---and then I just happened to discover the rabbit hole of Pokémon ROM hacks.

-According to my Google-fu, and Google-fu is never wrong, Pokémon Unbound is the best ROM hack there is.
-So that's where I started.
+According to my pre-study Pokémon Unbound is the best ROM hack there is, so that's where I started.
+But there's *a lot* here to explore.
+Maybe I'll get there eventually.

 # Isn't there more to the Steam Deck?